SafeHome.org may receive compensation from some providers listed on this page. Learn More

 And, whether you’re on the hunt for seasonal deals or year-round ways to save, YI has us covered when it comes to equipment bundles.
 As this is a common way to save money on buying multiple cameras at once, we always take a look at how cost-effective bundling would be for individual brands.

-By bundling, you can really tailor your security experience and only buy what you need.
-For instance, we’ve seen a 3-pack bundle with a 6-month YI Cloud subscription for about $70, which is a seriously low price point for a multi-camera package.
+Bundling lets you build out your security setup without overpaying for features you don’t need.
+Multi-camera packs paired with a YI Cloud subscription can offer real value compared to buying cameras individually.
+They’re also much lighter on the wallet than comparable bundles from other brands.
 For reference, a 3-pack of Swann Wi-Fi cameras will run you about $400, and that, too, doesn’t include a hub.
 (Get a deeper look at Swann camera costs here.)

 YI Camera